 - Children find Fallingwater intriguing, with the waterfall, the natural landscape and all of the mysterious nooks and crannies throughout the house.
 But please remind them that it is also a museum.
 Prior to coming, explain that while we want them to love the place, during the tour they will not be able to touch anything, sit down, or be picked up at any time.

-- If you have younger children (between the ages of 5 and 8) you may want to consider our Children's Tour.
+- If you have younger children (between the ages of 6 to 12) you may want to consider our Children's Tour.
 This tour is designed for the children and has hands-on activities, a walk along the stream and a visit to selected rooms in the house.

 - Families may also choose to hike the grounds or nearby Bear Run Nature Reserve while waiting for the rest of their party to complete their house tour.